Method Definition

 end

-"" for indicating a "predicate method". (using "!
+You can add a trailing "?"" for indicating a "predicate method". (using "!" is unsupported)

-You should always use the trailing "?
+You should always use the trailing "?" for predicate methods.

 Parameters